top of page

 The webinar provides a high-level overview of plastics materials data science, mold design, and injection molding terminology, before diving into the most frequent manufacturing defects that can cause costly time delays and budget overruns.

-By using CAE simulation, you can predict these issues before they occur, helping you design molds that work right the first time, ensure higher quality parts, and reduce manufacturing scrap.
+By using CAE simulation, you can predict these issues before they occur.
+This helps you design molds that work right the first time, ensure higher quality parts, and reduce manufacturing scrap.

 Why It Matters